How To Crochet A Zigzag Bag

 I make two pockets of fabric and add medium interfacing to one of them.
 One pocket sits inside the other.
 I hide all stitches and clasp backs sandwiched between the pockets.

-I recommend using iron-on interfacing as I got into a fiddly pickle with the sew-in stuff.
-Don’t be tempted to add heavy interfacing or use fabric that’s thick because at some point you’ll be cursing yourself and your poorly fingers when hand stitching on the handles. (you have to wriggle the needle through the fabric layers so get the sharpest needle you can that also has an eye big enough to fit the cotton yarn through).
+I recommend using iron-on interfacing, as I got into a fiddly pickle with the sew-in stuff.
+Don’t be tempted to add heavy interfacing or use fabric that’s thick because at some point you’ll be cursing yourself and your poorly fingers when hand stitching on the handles.
+(You have to wriggle the needle through the fabric layers, so get the sharpest needle you can that also has an eye big enough to fit the cotton yarn through).
 Crikey, it’s all a bit of a juggling act!

-What would make life easier for you (and I’m not sure why I didn’t do this), is to treat the linings as the separate entities that they are.
+What would make life easier for you (and I’m not sure why I didn’t do this) is to treat the linings as the separate entities that they are.
 For example, attach the magnetic clasps to the inner lining before you pop it inside the outer lining.
 Or, how about you place the outer lining into the bag to stitch on the handles without the inner lining going along for the ride?!
 I persistently treated both pockets like they were glued together.
 They were not.
 Lesson learned.

 Crochet Zigzag Bag Pattern